weaveworks/sops-gitops-github-action/README.md

 # GitHub Action: GitOps SOPS Secret Manager

+## Status

+This tool is in active development and is not considered ready for use in production environments or even as a GitHub Action.
+We are actively working on this tool and will update this README when it is ready for use.

 ## Overview

 This GitHub Action simplifies managing encrypted secrets using SOPS (Secrets OPerationS) and GPG.
 The action automates the encryption and decryption of secrets while maintaining a secure configuration, fetching public keys for team members directly from the GitHub API.